Klasmart-Engineering/klasmart-h5p-library/README.md

 - Node v16.x.x
 - Npm v6.x.x
-- Docker (if you plan on testing ElasticSearch and/or Postgres)
+- Docker (if you plan on using MinIO, Redis, and MongoDB features)

+### Notes

+- The `.env` and `docker-compose` files are only used for local development.
+- The CMS service only uses the `/token/:token` endpoints.
+The other ones are only convenience for local development, which can be enabled by setting `NODE_ENV=localdev`.
+- Detailed docs can be found in the source repository.

 #### Configuration